NoahTerrellUCSD/cse15l-lab-report/labreport3.md

 ```

 ***Symptom (output) of the Failure-inducing input for the buggy program as a JUnit Test:***
-Thesymptom of the failure inducing input was that at element 0 the value was 0 but was expected to be 5.
+The symptom of the failure inducing input was that at element 0 the value was 0 but was expected to be 5.

 ![Image](Screenshot 2024-02-12 124153.png)

 ***Symptom (output) of the Input that doesn't induce a failure as a JUnit test:***
 The symptom of the input that doesn't induce a failure is that all tests passed.

 ![Image](Screenshot 2024-02-12 123937.png)

 ***Bug before code:***